Long COVID in North Carolina

 Long COVID is a real and serious condition and can result in a disability recognized under the Americans with Disabilities Act.
 It takes many different forms, and it is not one illness.
 We are still learning how to treat it.

 The CDC has more detailed information about Long COVID (or "Post-COVID Conditions"), including a list of possible symptoms.
-If you think you or a loved one might have Long COVID, there are things you can do — see below.
+If you think you or a loved one might have Long COVID, talk to a health care provider.

 Video: Long COVID (48 seconds)